automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 Before you can trigger the webhook you need to have an event generated within your Lacework instance.
 Please make sure you run a compliance report right after you created a test S3 bucket that is violating this policy.

+Events are generated every hour after the compliance report was finished.
 As soon as you got an event we recommend using the Event Information to create an example webhook trigger inside your terminal using the following environment variables.
 Make sure to update it with the information from the Event you did generate.

 ```
 export EVENTTITLE="New Violations"